WITHIN THE CITY WALLS

 We are standing at the civilian and religious area of the city at that time.
 That is why this large fountain was built--for the commemoration of the bringing of water to Baeza, as an arch of triumph of Ginés Martínez of Aranda in 1564.

 It consists of one of the most delicious and beautiful examples of fountain typologies from the 16th century.
 It is formed by a triumphal arch support on four pilasters and eight columns, on which another part is set topped with a pediment.
 It is decorated with the coat of arms of Philip II and five medallions with legible inscriptions.

 The Seminary of Saint Philip Neri

-The seminary was founded in 1660 by Bishop Ferdinand of Andrade and Castro under the management of the Fathers of Saint Philip Neri Oratory.
+The seminary we can see with the audioguide was founded in 1660 by Bishop Ferdinand of Andrade and Castro under the management of the Fathers of Saint Philip Neri Oratory.
 In 1921 the major seminary was moved to Jaén and in 1969 the seminary was permanently closed.
 In 1990, the building reopened as Antonio Machado University.

 Its façade is harsh, of good masonry work, without ornaments, with a semicircular front with the founder’s coat of arms.
 It is full of cheers with the names of the people that studied there.
 Its interior it is arranged in three courtyards, two of them are columned.
 The eastern façade has another access, also a semicircular arch with the figure of Saint Philip carved in rock that gives way to the chapel.